 1) The revenue and expenses amounts reflect data as reported by organizations in their respective financial statements, without adjustments for revenue and/or expenses associated with transfers of funding between UN organizations.

-2) Data and charts are updated annually, on conclusion of individual management survey reporting cycles, figures are validated with the organizations’ audited financial statements wherever possible.
+2) Data and charts are updated annually, on conclusion of individual management survey reporting cycles, figures are quality assured and validated with the organizations’ audited financial statements wherever possible.

 4) Chinese Taipei is WTO terminology for the territory referred to by the United Nations as Taiwan Province of China.
 Please also refer to the official announcement by WTO at https://www.wto.org/english/news_e/pres01_e/pr253_e.htm